ooyala/ios-sample-apps/README.md

   7. The Custom Class of the Master Scene's master View in Main.Storyboard
 4. Drag the project from Xcode's Sidebar into the Sample App Workspace's Xcode Sidebar
 5. Close both XCode windows, reopen the Sample App Workspace window
+6. In the CompleteSampleApp's target's build phases, Add your New Sample App's Source Code Library to your "Link Binary with Libraries" phases
-6. In the CompleteSampleApp, open up the Lists/CompleteSampleAppViewController.m
+7. open up the Lists/CompleteSampleAppViewController.
 7. Add your new project as a ListSelectionOption to the List generation method

 # To Add a New Vendor Library to your Sample App